shahab-sarmashghi/Skmer/README.md

 ```

 ### 3. Phylogeny inference
 [FastME](http://www.atgc-montpellier.fr/fastme/) can be used to infer phylogenies from reformatted distance matrices.
-With default parameters the program can be launched with:
+With default parameters the program can be launched:
 ```
 fastme -i input_data_file -o output_tree_file
 ```